Car sharing - sharing instead of owning

 How do I get the car keys?

-The vehicle can be opened via an app or a customer card.
-For this purpose, a card reader field is attached to the windscreen of the vehicle.
-After you have held your customer card or smartphone with your identification code up to the reader, the vehicle opens.
-The car keys are often located in the glove compartment of the car sharing vehicle.
+The vehicle can be opened using an app or a customer card.
+For this purpose, there is a card reader on the vehicle's windscreen.
+After you have held your customer card or smartphone with your identification code up to the reader, the vehicle will open.
+The car keys are often located in the glove compartment of the car-sharing vehicle.

-Some providers provide a safe for the keys next to the carsharing vehicles.
+Some providers also provide a safe for the keys next to the car-sharing vehicles.
 To open the safe, you need a customer card and a PIN.
-You will receive both after registering with the car sharing provider.
+You will receive both of these after registering with the car-sharing provider.

-What happens if I am flashed with the carsharing vehicle?
+What happens if I am caught speeding in a car-sharing vehicle?

-If you are caught speeding with a carsharing car, you will of course incur the applicable fines.
-But in addition, you have to pay the car sharing provider a service fee or service flat rate for the extra effort.
-The amount of the fee varies from provider to provider and is between 15 and 30 euros.
-However, you can avoid the fee by informing the provider that you have exceeded the speed limit and have been flashed.
+If you are caught speeding in a car-sharing vehicle, you will of course have to pay the applicable fines.
+But in addition, you will have to pay the car-sharing provider a service fee or service charge for the additional work involved.
+The amount of the fee varies from provider to provider, but is between 15 and 30 euros.
+However, you can avoid the fee by notifying the provider that you have exceeded the speed limit and been caught on camera.

-The car sharing providers bear the vehicle tax as well as all costs for repairs, maintenance and MOT.
+The car-sharing provider covers the vehicle tax and all costs for repairs, maintenance and technical inspections.

-If you, as a user, cause an accident with the car sharing vehicle, the provider's liability insurance or comprehensive insurance will cover the costs.
-However, you often have to pay an excess.
+If you as a user have caused an accident with the car-sharing vehicle, the provider's liability insurance or comprehensive insurance will cover the costs.
+However, you often have to expect a deductible.
 This means that you have to pay part of the costs for the accident damage.

-Generally, all car-sharing vehicles have a logbook.
-Among other things, damage to the vehicle or refuelling procedures are documented there.
-Here you will also find the contact details of the car sharing providers for emergencies such as a vehicle breakdown or an accident.
+Generally, all car-sharing vehicles have an on-board manual.
+This is where damage to the vehicle or refuelling processes, among other things, are documented.
+You will also find the car sharing provider's contact details for emergencies such as a vehicle breakdown or an accident.

-Here are all the advantages and disadvantages at a glance:
+Here are all the pros and cons at a glance:

 • No fixed costs (vehicle tax, insurance)